-Overview: What Is A No-Closing-Cost Refinance?
+What Is A No-Closing-Cost Refinance?

 Loan Origination Fee

 During an appraisal, a professional comes to your property to assess its value.
 When you refinance, you'll need to get an appraisal or other form of home valuation to ensure your property value hasn't drastically changed since you bought the home.
 Lenders will use the appraisal to calculate your loan-to-value (LTV) ratio to help them determine the financial risk of your refinance.

 VA Funding Fee